ryanmonro/instagram-data-download-json-tool/README.md

 Run the script, replacing `path` with the path to your folder containing media.json and the photos folder (ie `~/Downloads/markzuckerberg_part_2`:

+If you want the `photos,` run this:
+`python photos.py [path]`

+For videos:
-`python tool.py [path]`
+`python videos.py [path]`

-It should spit out the images, in a new folder.
+It should spit out the images/videos, in a new folder.

+## Coming soon:

+One tool to rule them all!
+A script that pulls everything it finds out of media.json and exports all the photos and videos.
+Wouldn't it be nice?